hapijs/hapi/API.md

 A plugin is a function with the signature `function(server, options, next)` where:
 - `server` - the server object the plugin is being registered to.
-- `options` - an options object passed to the plugin during registration.
+- `options` - optional options passed to the plugin during registration.
 - `next` - a callback method the function must call to return control back to the framework to complete the registration process with signature `function(err)` where:
     - `err` - any plugin registration error.